cabforum/smime/SBR.md

 A Request Token that does not include a timestamp is valid for a single use and the CA SHALL NOT re-use it for a subsequent validation.

-The binding SHALL use a digital signature algorithm or a cryptographic hash algorithm at least as strong as that to be used in signing the certificate request.
+The binding SHALL use a digital signature algorithm or a cryptographic hash algorithm at least as strong as that to be used in signing the Certificate Request.

 **Note**: Examples of Request Tokens include, but are not limited to: